July 23-25, 2025

 Participants will leave the session with:

-- Greater clarity around government grant application processes
+- Greater clarity around government grant application processes.

-- A comprehensive checklist of the most commonly required elements to have in place before applying for
+- A comprehensive checklist of the most commonly required elements to have in place before applying for government grants.

-- Better understanding of how to assess internal capacity to ensure readiness
+- Better understanding of how to assess internal capacity to ensure readiness.

-- Increased knowledge on what makes a proposal competitive
+- Increased knowledge on what makes a proposal competitive.

 Workshop 405 Planning and Executing a Transformative Capital Campaign: Major Gifts and Donor Engagement Strategies